 We derived new coupled VIE-BIE formulations for the acoustic transmission problem in frequency domain, relying on new representation formulas and volume integral operators.
 In particular, first and second-kind single-trace formulations are coupled with a volume integral operator, similar to the ones studied in the Lippmann-Schwinger equation.
-Well-posedness of the continuous and discrete problem is established, provided that an assumption on uniqueness of solutions of a special transmission problem holds.
+Well-posedness of the continuous and discrete problem is established for the first-kind STF-VIE, provided that an assumption on uniqueness of solutions of a special transmission problem holds.
 Verifying this assumption remains as an open problem.